About Mukai Farm & Garden

 The Home: Now on the National Register of Historic Places, the restored Mukai house offers a glimpse into the life of the Mukai family from 1926 to 1942.
 The house is charming, full of educational signage, available for parties and events, and is open to the public repeatedly throughout the year.
-Check the events calendar.
+Check the events page.

-The Fruit Barreling Plant: After purchasing the 60 acres in 1926, the family immediately constructed the Barreling Plant — the facility used to process and pack their strawberry harvest as well as that of other berry farmers.
+The Fruit Barreling Plant: After purchasing the 60 acres in 1926, the family immediately constructed the barreling plant — the facility used to process and pack their strawberry harvest as well as that of other berry farmers.
 With this entrepreneurial process, the family shipped berries all across the United States.

-Paths and trails: Mukai is adjacent to Island Center forest with paths and Mukai Pond.
+Paths and Trails: Mukai is adjacent to Island Center Forest with paths and Mukai Pond.

 Visit Mukai: Come stroll, walk, picnic, tour, attend an event or party.
 Learn about Vashon’s Japanese American and agricultural heritage at this important island treasure.